January 29, 2026 (5mo ago)

 The per-seat model creates a perverse incentive.
 Need to bring on a contractor for two weeks?
 That's $19 for the month.
 Onboarding three interns for the summer?
 That's $57/month extra.
 Teams start sharing credentials to avoid costs, which creates security problems.

 Netlify Functions cap at 125,000 invocations per month on the free tier, with a hard 10-second execution timeout as documented in their functions overview.
 Pro bumps invocations to 2 million but keeps the same 10-second ceiling.
-Only Business tier ($99/seat/month) extends the timeout to 26 seconds.
+Only Business tier extends the timeout to 26 seconds, at a significantly higher per-seat cost.

 Ten seconds sounds like plenty until you need to: